-O All persons who reside (i) in a high-risk congregate living setting (e.g. skilled nursing facilities, prisons, jails, shelters) or (ii) with severely immunosuppressed persons (e.g. Bone marrow or solid organ transplants, chemotherapy) shall quarantine themselves in their home or another residence for 14 days from the last date that they were in close contact with a person that has been diagnosed with or likely to have COVID-19.
+- All asymptomatic persons shall quarantine themselves in their home or another place of residence for 10 Days after the date of last exposure.
+They may not leave their place of quarantine except to receive necessary medical care or to obtain such other goods or services necessary for their basic subsistence. - O All asymptomatic persons (i) who reside or work in a high-risk congregate living setting (e.g., skilled nursing facilities, prisons, jails, shelters) or (ii) who reside or work with severely immunosuppressed persons (e.g., Bone marrow or solid organ transplants, chemotherapy) shall quarantine themselves in their home or another place of residence for 14 Days from the date of last exposure.
 They may not leave their place of quarantine except to receive necessary medical care or to obtain such other goods or services necessary for their basic subsistence.